webpro/awesome-dotfiles/README.md

 Title | Description | Focus
 :--|:--|:--
-[Eduardo's dotfiles](https://github.com/eduardolundgren/dotfiles) | The first JavaScript-based dotfiles powered by Grunt. | Zsh, Node.js, Ruby, OS X defaults.
-Installable from npm.
 [thoughtbot dotfiles](https://github.com/thoughtbot/dotfiles) | Set of vim, zsh, git, and tmux configuration files | Zsh, vim, tmux, git, homebrew.
 Uses [rcm](https://github.com/thoughtbot/rcm).
-[holman does dotfiles](https://github.com/holman/dotfiles) | holman does dotfiles | Organized well around topics.
-Author wants it to work for everyone.
 [oh-my-zsh](http://ohmyz.sh/) | Community-driven framework for managing your zsh configuration. | Includes 120+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, macports, etc), over 120 themes to spice up your morning, and an auto-update tool.
 [Prezto](https://github.com/sorin-ionescu/prezto) | Prezto is the configuration framework for Zsh. | Enriches the command line interface environment with sane defaults, aliases, functions, auto completion, and prompt themes.
 [YADR](http://skwp.github.io/dotfiles/) | The best vim, git, zsh plugins and the cleanest vimrc you've ever seen | Homebrew, zsh, git, vim, and more.
 Active repository.
+[holman does dotfiles](https://github.com/holman/dotfiles) | holman does dotfiles | Organized well around topics.
+Author wants it to work for everyone.
+[antigen](http://antigen.sharats.me/) | Plugin manager for zsh, inspired by oh-my-zsh and vundle. | Antigen is a small set of functions that help you easily manage your shell (zsh) plugins, called bundles.
+[Eduardo's dotfiles](https://github.com/eduardolundgren/dotfiles) | The first JavaScript-based dotfiles powered by Grunt. | Zsh, Node.js, Ruby, OS X defaults.
+Installable from npm.

 There are many more great dotfiles repos out there, each containing their own inspiration and gems.